zyqhpz/utem-sem1/README.md

 Coding for BITP1113 course in C++

-This is a code for my studies in UTeM.
+This is a code for my studies at UTeM.